-A common solution when a node creates an error is to delete the node, replace it with a new node, and try again.
+A common solution when a node displays an error is to replace the node.
+Delete the node, replace it with a new node (do not copy and paste or you might copy the problem), and try again.
 When you replace the node with a new one, try using default settings first, to see whether the problem is due to specific node settings.

 Sometimes a problem with a node is data-specific.
 To diagnose whether something about your data is causing the problem, try the flow using one of the SAS Enterprise Miner sample data sets in the SAMPSIO library.
 The SAS Enterprise Miner Help chapter that corresponds to the node that you are using usually identifies a sample data set that can be used for testing that node.
-If no data source is identified for testing the problem node, then try using the HMEQ data source.
-You can create the HMEQ data source using these settings.
+If no data source is identified for testing the problem node, then try using the HMEQ (Home Equity) data source.
+You can create the HMEQ data source by following these steps.

 If the problem occurs with your data, but not with sample data, then examine your data to see what might be causing a problem.
-Look for causes that might involve having too many missing values, or not enough variability, and so on.
+Look for causes that might involve having too many missing values, or not enough variability, or a problem variable, and so on.

 Once you have simplified the flow as much as possible, you can send a model package to SAS Technical Support if you need help with resolving the problem.
 The model package shows your flow, the variable settings, and logs with errors.
 The model package does not include your data.
 If you can reproduce your problem using sample data, then send the model package that used the sample data.
 This SAS note tells how to create a model package.

-If you are opening a new track for your problem, first use the SAS Technical Support Form above to create a track.
-When you receive a tracking number via e-mail, reply to the e-mail and attach your model package (the SPK file).
+If you are opening a new track for your problem, then first use the SAS Technical Support Form to create a track.
+After you receive a tracking number via email, reply to the email and attach your model package (the SPK file).